Museum of Art and Digital Entertainment: History

-In July of 2008, Alex Handy discovered a collection of EPROMs for the Atari and ColecoVision at the Laney College flea market.
+In July 2008, Alex Handy discovered a collection of EPROMs for the Atari and ColecoVision at the Laney College flea market.
 These EPROMs held various revisions of the games at different stages of their development.
 Recognizing the importance of these artifacts as an early example of game development iteration, Handy organized a group of volunteers to exhibit the start of the museum's collection at GDC 2011 to advertise their first Kickstarter.
 The MADE printed and displayed a large poster outlining the lineage of video game companies in the industry, and professionals signed next to the places where they worked.

-After running a successful Kickstarter, volunteers initially targeted a space at 3rd and Market, former sight of William Hearst’s offices and the site of Chronicle’s original printing presses.
+After running a successful Kickstarter campaign, volunteers initially scouted a space at 3rd and Market, former sight of William Hearst's offices and the site of the original printing presses for the San Francisco Chronicle.

-In August 2011, the MADE approached at the time City Council member and now former mayor Libby Schaaf to secure a location for the museum.
+In August 2011, the MADE approached City Council member Libby Schaaf to secure a location for the museum.
 They direct the museum to Phil Tagami's space at 610 16th Street, and the museum entered into a lease agreement to rent out the second floor of the space.
 They shared their floor with other non-profits, such as the Mongolian Cultural Center and local court-mandated anger-management and parenting classes.
 Upon IDG Media's closure of GamePro after 20+ years of continuous publication, the entirety of the GamePro Collection is donated to the MADE.
 It currently forms the basis of the MADE's collection.

-In November 2011, the MADE opened with a 3D exhibit, a talk by RJ Mical, and free Scratch programming classes for kids.
+In November 2011, the MADE opened with a 3D exhibit, a symposium by RJ Mical, and free Scratch programming classes for kids.
 Will Wright, the creator of Sim City donated to the museum with his wife Anya Wright joining the board of directors.
-The MADE’s oldest group, the Interactive Fiction Club held its first meeting.
+The MADE's oldest group, the Interactive Fiction Club held its first meeting.

 In 2013, the MADE began its work on its first act of digital preservation beyond uploading lost 1996 GamePro TV episodes to YouTube.
-The MADE, in partnership with Chip Morningstar, F. Randall Farmer, and Fujitsu, undertook the preservation of Habitat, the world’s first graphical MMO, originally released in 1986 for the Commodore 64.

-This led to the museum's effort in January of 2015 in partnership with the EFF, Stanford, MIT, Archive.org and many game developers to change copyright law.
+The MADE, in partnership with Chip Morningstar, F. Randall Farmer, and Fujitsu, undertook the preservation of Habitat, the world's first graphical MMO, originally released in 1986 for the Commodore 64.
+This led to the museum's effort in January 2015 in partnership with the EFF, Stanford, MIT, Archive.org and many game developers to change copyright law.
 This exemption allowed players to circumvent digital copyright protection when online game validation servers had expired, allowing online validation servers of single-player games to be circumvented so players could continue to play games they had paid for long after the companies behind them had expired.
 This change in copyright law enabled legal framework to deploy a playable version of Habitat to the online community.